 Narrowing down my Minnesota bucket list to just ten items was painstaking.

 How did I choose which items to include on this list?

-First, I chose outdoor adventure experiences that are completely unique to Minnesota.
+First, I chose outdoor Minnesota adventures that are completely unique to the state.
 Next, I added experiences that embody Minnesota culture.
 Last, I chose things that demonstrate the incredible diversity of the state.
 There truly is something for every adventurer.

 1 | Paddling into the Boundary Waters.

 There was no question that the Boundary Waters would be the very first item on this Minnesota bucket list.

 Setting out into the Boundary Waters isn’t just an adventure, it’s often described as a truly transformative experience.
 A place where you deeply connect with nature and disconnect with the distractions of our busy lives.
 It’s a true gem that Minnesotan adventure lovers fiercely protect and passionately enjoy.